patternfly/patternfly-elements/docs/content/getting-started/using-pfelements.md

 ## 2. Attributes

-Check out [storybook](https://patternfly.github.io/patternfly-elements/demo) to see what attributes are readily available
+Check out the [Storybook](https://patternfly.github.io/patternfly-elements/demo) to see what attributes are readily available

 ### General